tnmyk/remind-kindle/README.md

 <img src="logo.svg" height="24px" />
 </h1>

-Get reminder emails of your favorite kindle highlights 📔🔖
+Get reminder emails of your favorite kindle highlights *without sharing them with others* 📔🔖

 ## Installation

-1. Fork the repo.
+1. Fork/Clone the repo.
 2. Replace `My Clippings.txt` with your own and commit and push the changes.
 3. Enable Github Actions.
 4. Enable 2-Step Verification on the Gmail account and generate a new app password for mail.